paradoxnafi/HandNote/python3/builtin_function.md

-chr()	Returns a character from the specified Unicode code. classmethod()	Converts a method into a class method compile()	Returns the specified source as an object, ready to be executed complex()	Returns a complex number delattr()	Deletes the specified attribute (property or method) from the specified object dict()	Returns a dictionary (Array) dir()	Returns a list of the specified object's properties and methods divmod()	Returns the quotient and the remainder when argument1 is divided by argument2 enumerate()	Takes a collection (e.g. a tuple) and returns it as an enumerate object eval()	Evaluates and executes an expression exec()	Executes the specified code (or object) filter()	Use a filter function to exclude items in an iterable object float()	Returns a floating point number format()	Formats a specified value frozenset()	Returns a frozenset object
+chr()	Returns a character from the specified Unicode code. classmethod()	Converts a method into a class method compile()	Returns the specified source as an object, ready to be executed complex(2, 3)	Returns a complex number 2+3j delattr(class, item) Deletes the specified attribute (property or method) from the specified object dict()	Returns a dictionary (Array) dir()	Returns a list of the specified object's properties and methods divmod(5,2)	Returns the quotient and the remainder (2,1) enumerate()	Takes a collection (e.g. a tuple) and returns it as an enumerate object eval()	Evaluates and executes an expression exec()	Executes the specified code (or object) filter(myFunc, list)	Use a filter function to exclude items in an iterable object float()	Returns a floating point number format()	Formats a specified value frozenset()	Returns a frozenset object